 I don’t have a faith like my father did, so I also wondered what shape my funeral would take.
 How do we carve out new processes of remembering and honouring people?

-Louise White presents This is the Funeral of Your Life at Project Arts Centre, Dublin from 3-11 November - more details here.
+Louise White presents This is the Funeral of Your Life in venues across Ireland this February including Project Arts Centre, Dublin - more details here.